Tuesday, September 13, 2011

 Linda, who was coming to watch the slaughtering process, and we drove out to the farm.
 It was a beautiful warm day, and Roger and Don were hanging out in the shade of their pig house.
 Richard arrived in his truck and pulled on his big orange rubber overalls and mud boots, clipped the white chain carrying his knives around his waist and picked up his small black rifle.
 As Richard walked up to the pigs, Clare was feeding them raw eggs, one of their favorite treats, just as we'd done the day before.

 By then Richard had finished with Don and was getting ready to drag the bodies up the hill to the shed where he'd dress the pigs.
 It's a frankly fascinating process, and Richard is a master at field dressing, the skinning, gutting and halving of whole animals.
 At this point it was hard to identify the carcass as being Roger, the pig I knew, which made it easier to watch.

 When it was all over, my half of Roger and Clare's half of Don were eventually hung in the shed to cool overnight (above right), we washed the driveway of the blood and bits, then went into the house to share a bottle of Clare's wine and cook dinner.
 As we sat at the table in the dooryard of the farmhouse, we toasted each pig and thanked them for their lives and the good food they would provide.

-Read the other posts in this series: Roger and Me, Roger Grows Up, Saying Goodbye, and The Meat of the Matter.
+Read the other posts in this series: Roger and Me, Roger Grows Up, Saying Goodbye, The Meat of the Matter and Pasture to Plate.